Saibo-creator/PyS3Upload/README.md

 # PyS3Upload

-need to add `logging_setup.py` at current directory
+## dependency

+`s3cmd` need to be installed, and .s3cfg should .......

 ## Usage